 How can we protect lions in South Africa moving forward?

-The strongest message from the ''Putting a stop to cruelty: why South Africa's commercial captive lion industry should be shut down for good' report that we presented to the South African goverment was that voluntary steps to reduce or eliminate captive lion breeding simply were not enough.
+The strongest message from the 'Putting a stop to cruelty: why South Africa's commercial captive lion industry should be shut down for good' report that we presented to the South African government was that voluntary steps to reduce or eliminate captive lion breeding simply were not enough.
 So we welcome the approval of a mandatory phase-out.

 However, right now, lions are suffering in South Africa.